 CQUIN contracts were signed with our commissioners during 2014/2015 as part of their overall contract.
-The Trust achieved all of the quality improvements as set out in the table overleaf.
+The Trust achieved all of the quality improvements as set out in the table below.

 CQUIN indicators (Wiltshire, Dorset, Bournemouth Poole, Somerset, Southampton City, Isle of Wight, Portsmouth) 2014 - 2015.
 West Hampshire had separate local CQUINs

 Goal name Description of goal and number Target in 14/15 Performance in 14/15 National Goals Friends and Family Test - implementation of staff Test 1a) All staff groups are asked the Friends and Family test quarterly except for Q3 during the national staff survey Staff are given the opportunity to answer the Friends and Family test questions once in quarter 1, 2 and 4.
 Q1 - 204 responses, 97% recommended the hospital as a place to receive care and treatment.
 83% recommended the hospital as a place of work.
 Q2 - 653 responses, 92% recommended the hospital as a place to receive care and treatment.
 81% recommended the hospital as a place of work.
 Q4 - 314 responses, 92% recommended the hospital as a place to receive care and treatment.
+82% recommended the hospital as a place to receive care and treatment.
 82% recommended the hospital as a place of work.
-Friends and Family Test - early implementation 1b) Early implementation of outpatients and day cases Implementation in all outpatients and day case departments by 1 October 2014 Outpatient response rate - 11% Day case response rate - 18% Friends and Family Test - increased or maintained response rate 1c) Increased or maintained response rate in A&E and inpatient services In quarter 4 a response rate at least 20% for A&E services and at least 30% for inpatient services Q4 - A&E - 24% response rate Q4 - Inpatients - 47% response rate Friends and Family test: increased response rates in acute inpatient services 1d) Increased response rate A response rate of at least 40% of inpatients in the month of March 2015 March 2015 - 47.9% response rate NHS Safety Thermometer - improvement goal 2) Reduction in the prevalence of new hospital acquired grade 2 to 4 pressure ulcers 10% reduction on the median value of 2.14% to 1.93% median value in the last 5 months of 2014/2015 1.5% Dementia - find, assess, investigate and refer 3a) 1.
-Number of patients over 75 years admitted as an emergency who have a known diagnosis of dementia or clinical diagnosis of delirium who have been asked the Mental Test Score within 120 hours of admission.
-1) 90% 1) 92%
+Friends and Family Test - early implementation 1b) Early implementation of outpatients and day cases Implementation in all outpatients and day case departments by 1 October 2014 Outpatient response rate - 11% Day case response rate - 18% Friends and Family Test - increased or maintained response rate 1c) Increased or maintained response rate in A&E and inpatient services In quarter 4 a response rate at least 20% for A&E services and at least 30% for inpatient services Q4 - A&E - 24% response rate Q4 - Inpatients - 47% response rate Friends and Family test: increased response rates in acute inpatient services 1d) Increased response rate A response rate of at least 40% of inpatients in the month of March 2015 March 2015 - 47.9% response rate